brendanofallon/jovian/README.md

 ![Mean Total FPs and FNs](images/total_errors.png)

-The upper (pastel) portion is the mean total number of FPs per sample, and the bottom darker bar represents the mean total number of FPs
+The upper (pastel) portion is the mean total number of FPs per sample, and the bottom darker bar represents the mean total number of FNs.
+Jenever calls were filtered at quality 10 (phred-scaled), HaplotypeCaller at 50 , Clair3 at 0, DeepVariant at 3, and Strelka at 4, values that are close to the $F_1$-maximizing thresholds computed by $vcfeval$.

 ### Installation